trajafri/eureka/curry/README.md

 That's all there is to currying but a transformation like this raises an important question: Is it always possible to curry a function?

-If you read through the wikipedia page, [this](https://en.wikipedia.org/wiki/Currying#Category_theory) complicated snippet basically says that it is indeed possible to curry any function but not only that, we can also always uncurry a curried function.
+If you read through the wikipedia page, [this](https://en.wikipedia.org/wiki/Currying#Logic) basically says that it is indeed possible to curry any function but not only that, we can also always uncurry a curried function.
 There's no better way to demonstrate that by writing two tiny "compilers", one to curry uncurried functions, and the other to uncurry curried functions.